XuanwuAI/SecEval/README.md

 ## Dataset

-You can download the zip file of the dataset by running.
+You can download the json file of the dataset by running.

 ```
 wget https://huggingface.co/datasets/XuanwuAI/SecEval/blob/main/problems.json